kimballh/BYU-JupyterHub/README.md

 Adjust any of the settings in jupyterhub/jupyterhub_config.py to fit your needs (i.e. adjust user whitelist/admin priveleges); more settings can be found on jupyterhub's [docs](https://jupyterhub.readthedocs.io/).
 Users can also be added after starting jupyterhub from the admin console (example.byu.edu/hub/admin).
 More details about customizing your setup can be found [here](https://opendreamkit.org/2018/10/17/jupyterhub-docker/).

-Finally, in order for jupyter hub to run over https as recommended, you need to add the ssl certs to the certs directory as key.pem and cert.pem.
-If you don't have certs, you can generate self-signed ssl certs with the following command:
+Finally, in order for jupyter hub to run over https as recommended, you need to add the ssl certs by creating a certs directory in the project root and adding key.pem and cert.pem files.
+If you don't have signed certificates for your domain, you can generate self-signed ssl certs with the following command:
 ~~~bash
 openssl req -x509 -newkey rsa:4096 -keyout key.pem -out cert.pem --nodes
 ~~~
-(Make sure those files are placed in the certs directory)
+(Make sure those files are placed in the certs directory that you created in the project root)

 ### Deployment